 Truly, because our whole life can be seen as one play, all the little micro-dramas fit into the three acts and culminate and changed in a moment to successes where the hero comes off victorious.
 No matter what has happened in our lives up to this point, the play is never over.
 We still have choices to make and a performance to finish.
 No one can decide or judge what the next act in our lives will hold, but us.

 Gratitude helps us take all the experiences of the play of life; past, present and future and transmute them into light, energy and beauty.
 There is no greater power than the power of sight.
 Physical sight mirrors spiritual sight.
 The physical and spiritual are analogous functions of each other.
 When we feel beauty we see beauty.
 One does not cause the other, but is a mirror reflection of one another.
 When we struggle to FEEL grateful we do not SEE and EXPERIENCE abundance, only lack and deficiency.
 When we FEEL grateful we also SEE and EXPERIENCE abundance and plenty.
-They are happening at the same time because they are happening at the same time but in different levels of causality and creation.
-If we truly want an abundant life, we must find the axis of creation for gratitude because as it is created, we create abundance for that which we are grateful.
+They are happening at the same time because they are happening at the same time in different levels of causality and creation.
+If we truly want an abundant life, we must create an axis of creation for gratitude because as gratitude is expressed, we create abundance for that which we’re grateful.

 “covet earnestly the best gifts…” 1 Cor.
 12: 31

 To receive a gift we must make the space in us for it.
-If we have beliefs, thoughts, and feelings that conflict with the feelings we desire then there is no room for the new beliefs, feelings and thoughts.
-We must remove the old that stands in the way.
-Here is the pattern to remove the old patterns that aren’t serving me and replacing them with a new pattern.
-This is the Remove & Replace format to bring my mind back to its blank canvas so we can start to paint a new picture on it.
+If we have beliefs, thoughts, and feelings that conflict with the feelings we desire, then there’s no room for the new beliefs, feelings and thoughts.
+We must remove the old that stand in the way.
+Here is the pattern to remove the old patterns that aren’t serving us and replacing them with a new pattern.
+This is the Remove & Replace format to bring the mind back to its blank canvas so we can start to paint a new picture on it.

 The R&R format looks like this: